 The following video shows how to create a simple schema in the Platform UI.

-The following video is intended to reinforce your understanding of working with mixins and classes.
+The following video is intended to reinforce your understanding of working with field groups and classes.

 The following sections provide addition information information regarding the use of the Schema Editor.